 - facility to use up to 10 devices;

 - more available services.
 For instance, Netflix.

 Is it enough to pay an average VPN price in the market?
 It’s up to you.

 Getting started testing Hola VPN, I knew about the notoriety of this service.
 The Adios, Hola project has even been created.
 But it was 3-5 years ago and many changes have taken place since that time.

-Nevertheless, despite I’m very fond of free VPN, following the results of my study, I delete software by Hola from all my devices with peace of mind.
+Nevertheless, despite I’m very fond of free VPNs, following the results of my study, I deleted software by Hola from all of my devices with peace of mind.